 - Gender and Culture in Transition: Hmong Community

-- Crime and Response in Rural Japan (book chapter for a Routledge International handbook of rural criminology)
+- Crime and Response in Rural Japan (book chapter for a Routledge International handbook

 - Family Violence